pupil-labs/pupil/docs/dependencies-windows.md

 ## Notes Before Starting

+### Modularization Work in Progress

+We are currently working on modularizing parts of Pupil, which will make running from source a lot easier on Windows, since the modules (including their dependencies) can be externalized.
+So far we already extracted one large module (the **pupil-detectors**).
+However we decided to clean up the dependency install instructions only after also having externalized the **optimization-calibration** module.
+This means that some of the following instructions are already not needed anymore to run Pupil from source.
+However, until we have cleaned up the instructions, we still recommend to go through the whole setup.

 ### Work Directory - Very Important!

 We will make a directory called `work` at `C:\work` and will use this directory for all build processes and setup scripts.
 Whenever we refer to the `work` directory, it will refer to `C:\work`.
 You can change this to whatever is convenient for you, but note that many setup files have hardcoded references to `C:\work`, so changing this won't run without a lot of adjustments.